The risk-engineering.org website provides:

 The risk-engineering course material is targeted at a Master’s level, for students with a technical background in an engineering or scientific discipline.
-It may also be useful to working professionals who wish to develop their understanding of some areas of safety management.
+It may also be useful to working professionals who wish to develop their understanding of some areas of safety management (lifelong learning will be an important part of career development for engineers).
 The material does not currently cover a full year’s worth of Master’s level course, but we plan to increase the scope over time.
 We hope it will be useful to you!

 Q: Why so many IPython notebooks?